Logo Futurismo

 Sometimes they can be really close to shore.
 That is why you shouldn’t miss whale and dolphin watching with us aboard our fast and adventurous RIB boat.

-RELATED TOUR Whale Watching in Pico Island | Book Now!
+RELATED TOUR: Whale Watching in Pico Island | Book Now!

+In the waters surrounding the Azores islands, 28 cetacean species – meaning both whales and dolphins – have already been identified.
 In addition to the biggest whales passing by the Azores in spring, we have resident species visible all year round:

 • Sperm whales